SeldonIO/seldon-core/operator/seldon-operator/README.md

 For certified operators:

- * Create UBI images for operator, executor and engine.
+ * Create new uni images.
+Run `/marketplace/redhat/scan-images.py`.
+You will need the passwords from passpack.
- * Create a new release on https://connect.redhat.com/content/seldon-core with
+ * Create new bundle
-    * new ubi images

 * new bundle that refrences then.
-TODO: create bundle from community bundle.

 For Marketplace: